Barony (role-playing game): Magic

+Publication history

+In the early 1980s, the RPG game market was dominated by games with complex rules such as Dungeons & Dragons (TSR) and RuneQuest (Chaosium).
+But in the late 1980s, small independent game designers started to create games that were less about rolling dice and more centered on the story narrative.
+Two such designers were Joseph Hillmer and George Rahm, who created two "rules light" role-playing games: the science fiction RPG Era Ten and the fantasy RPG Barony.
+Both implemented a much simplified rules system that used tables and a deck of cards to resolve all action in the game.
+Barony, featuring the artwork of Todd Pickens, was published by Better Games of Burbank, California in 1990.
+Better Games also produced several supplements for Barony, which were published on their website and in the pages of Space Gamer/Fantasy Gamer.

 Reception

+Stewart Wieck, reviewing both of Better Games' RPGs, Barony and Era Ten, in White Wolf #26 (April/May, 1991), liked the rules system, calling it "an outline that relies little on actual rules, and more on gamemaster initiative."
+But Wieck was not impressed by the poor editing, noting "the choppy writing (innumerable sentence fragments) makes the text tiresome to follow."
+Wieck was also distressed by the lack of organization of the rules.
+Nonetheless, Wieck concluded by giving Barony a rating of 4 out of 5, saying, "Better Games works under the tagline that you've been gamemastering long enough to know what you want and how you want to run your game.
+The systems presented in Barony and Era Ten will allow you to do this if you have the stamina to survive the rules writing and the wits to use the ideas."

 In the March 1992 edition of Dragon (Issue #179), Lester Smith Smith found the game "amazing in its inventiveness."
-He liked the outward appearance of the packaged game, but found the titles of the three books too ambiguous, with lack of clarity as to which one he should read first.
+He liked the outward appearance of the packaged game but found the titles of the three books too ambiguous, with lack of clarity as to which one he should read first.
 Smith found a certain "lack of polish" in the product, with small, dense text with no chapter headings, and a writing style that "ranges from mildly difficult to nigh impossible to read in places, and evinces a near complete lack of awareness of the simplest technical writing tricks to make text easy to comprehend.
 The thing that bothers me most about this is that the creative ideas included in the game deserve better presentation."
 Despite these problems, Smith believed that "The Barony game should be part of every serious role-player’s library.
 The magic system, dragon battle system, mission generator, and encounter generator can be adapted very easily to any other fantasy role-playing game, and that FRPG will be the richer for it ...
 Despite my complaints about the game’s presentation, I highly recommend the Barony game.